Skip to content

 Water

-• Find out if your water company offers a reduced tariff for low income households as these can reduce your bills by up to 90% but vary by area.
+• find out if your water company offers a reduced tariff for low-income households, this could reduce your bills by up to 90%

-• A water meter may save you money.
-Visit water meter calculator to see if you would be better off getting a water meter installed.
+• use the water meter calculator to see if you would be better off getting a water meter installed.

-• Use a comparison site to check you are on the cheapest deal.
-Review your package regularly, only pay for what you need, and cancel old subscriptions.
+• review your package regularly, only pay for what you need, and cancel old subscriptions

 Food